achower/eats/README.md

 * Postgres - for Database (especially since I'm hosting this on Heroku)

-* reCAPTCHA - fort additional security
+* reCAPTCHA - for additional security

 Set up the application on Heroku, then set up your reCAPTCHA reCAPTCHA account here:
 * https://www.google.com/recaptcha/admin